ValDevelopment/ValDevelopment/README.md

 ### Hi there 👋 My name is Vladislav Fedorov

 I am a Game Developer and a Data Analyst.
-I specialize in Unity and C#, but I am also proficient with R, Python, and SQL.

 I acquired a Bachelor of Science in Statistics degree at the University of Illinois Urbana-Champaign, and I am planning on continuing my education at a Master's level.